Choosing eye masks for dry eyes

 A dry eye mask can:

-• Warm the natural oils in your eyes for better lubrication
+- Warm the natural oils in your meibomian glands for better lubrication

-Eye care professionals often recommend eye protection and warm compresses for dry eye syndrome, and different types of dry eye masks can provide both benefits.
+Eye care professionals often recommend eye protection and warm compresses for dry eye syndrome, and different types of dry eye masks may help to provide both benefits.

 How does a heated eye mask for dry eyes work?